Chapter 53 – Sabotaged by Austemba Tokyo

 But as always with these things, the damage had been done.

-Later I discovered that my dear friends in the Australian Embassy had been feeding McGregor with anti-Clark material and encouraging him to write.
+Later I discovered that my dear friends in the Australian Embassy had been feeding McGregor with anti-Clark material and were encouraging him to write.

 The Empire had struck back, and with a vengeance.